HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Discussion

 \section{Discussion}

-Our findings reveal that Collaborative Attention-Aware Visualizations (CAAVs) substantially improve spatial coordination, search efficiency, and task load distribution in immersive analytics environments.
-These improvements align with our goal of enhancing group awareness and coordination in shared analysis.
-Here we discuss their implications, potential for generalization to other contexts, and limitations that point to future research directions.
+Our study was designed not to identify the optimal CAAV configuration, but to explore whether and how collaborative attention visualization affects coordination in immersive environments.
+The findings reveal that CAAVs can improve spatial coordination, search efficiency, and task load distribution, though these benefits are strongly context-dependent.
+Here we discuss their implications and limitations.